 Similar to stun guns, Tasers produce an electric shock.
 The big difference is that Tasers shoot the electrical prongs at the attacker.
 Which then have to be reloaded after each shot.
 And are typically illegal for civilian use.

-Taser is also a brand name (like Coca Cola or Kleenex), so PLEASE stop using Taser as a general phrase.
+Taser is also a brand name (like Coca Cola or Kleenex), so PLEASE stop using Taser as a general phrase!

 Pressurized canister that produces an aerosol spray containing oils derived from cayenne pepper, irritating to the eyes and respiratory passages and used as a disabling weapon.
-Most on the market are a one-use canister, but many have to ability to replace the canister without buying a new case.
+Most on the market are a one-use canister, but many have the ability to replace the canister without buying a new case.
 Non-lethal and non-permanent effects.
 Some contain a UV dye.

 You really have to pay attention to your surroundings before using pepper sprays so you don't get affected too.

 Animal sprays are similar with usually more and hotter spray.
 Not intended for human use.
 You could be sued after-the-fact for using them on a human.

 Many credit cards are now equipped with an RFID chip (allows you to simply tap to pay instead of inserting or swiping).
 All you need to read them is the correct app on a smartphone with Bluetooth capability.

 RFID blocking wallets and bags, prevent your cards from being read.